fabiocody/easyrepay-web/README.md

-# easyrepay-backend
+# EasyRepay Web

-Backend for the EasyRepay application
+EasyRepay for the web (Django and Angular)